 Related: List of business banks and accounts

-Business bank accounts in the UK: what you should know
+UK Business bank accounts: What you should know

 All high-street banks offer accounts specifically for businesses, and so do a number of lesser-known banks such as Aldermore and Handelsbanken.
 Many now also offer a choice of branch and online accounts.